artufabio/BankAPI/README.md

 # BankAPI
 ## 1. Why are we doing this?
+The goal of this project is to transform in a working application all the main concepts covered during the Software Development Bootcamp with the QA Ltd Academy.
+More specifically, the following points have been involved:
+- Agile(SCRUM) & Project Management(Git, Jira);
+- Databases & Cloud Fundamentals (H2, MySQL);
+- Programming Fundamentals (Java);
+- API Development (Spring Boot);
+- Automated Testing (JUnit);
+#### About the BankAPI
+This API is a prototype of an application that has a bank institution as a final user.
+Through this API customers details can be stored inside a database and the main CRUD operations can be applied in order to manipulate those data.
+Few custom requests can be applied, such as searching customers based on their id or visualize all the customers with a balance over or lower than 10,000.
+Customers displayed through GET requests are showed in a restricted mode since password and username will be hidden.
+This is just an example of how the final user can customise the application in order to protect customers details and their privacy.
 ## 2. How I expected the challange to go.
 ## 3. What went well?
 What didn't go as planned?
 ## 4. Possible improvements for future revisions of the project.